-Pursuant to Section 9A of the Regional Sewage Service Contract and Ordinance No. 114, Inland Empire Utilities Agency (IEUA) will submit a subset of the Ten-Year Capital Improvement Plan, the Ten-Year Sewer Capital Forecast (TYSCF), to the Regional Technical Committee and Policy Committee (Committees) for recommendation.
+Pursuant to Section 9A of the Regional Sewage Service Contract and Ordinance No. 114, IEUA will submit a subset of the Ten-Year Capital Improvement Plan, the Ten-Year Sewer Capital Forecast (TYSCF), to the Regional Technical Committee and Policy Committee (Committees) for recommendation to the IEUA Board of Directors.
 The TYSCF long-term financial planning document includes wastewater flow forecasts, a description of planned wastewater capital projects, plant capacities, and proposed capital project spending in the Regional Wastewater Programs; more specifically, the Regional Wastewater Capital Improvement (RC) and the Regional Wastewater Operations (RO) funds.
 Capital projects include the acquisition, improvement, construction, and expansion of the Regional System.

-TYSCF ensures continued operational efficiency and sustainability.
-It is a tool for IEUA to anticipate and address future needs, such as aging infrastructure rehabilitation and replacement, more stringent environmental regulations, and service area growth.
+The TYSCF ensures continued operational efficiency and sustainability.
+The TYSCF is a tool for IEUA to anticipate and address future needs, such as aging infrastructure rehabilitation and replacement, more stringent environmental regulations, and service area growth.
 These primary drivers guide the decision-making process.
 To take advantage of a diverse array of funding and financing options, a long-term financial plan is required: options range from new debt issuance, low-interest state and federal loans, and grant programs.
 Additionally, the Agency leverages revenue streams such as development connection fees, property taxes, and rates to fund capital projects.

 The Committees' review and recommendation authority applies to the Regional Wastewater Programs that affect future demands.
-The TYSCF will be presented once again to the Committees for recommendation in May/June 2025.
+The TYSCF was presented to the Committees as an informational item twice prior to today's recommendation: once at the March/April 2025 Committee Meetings and again at the April/May 2025 Committee Meetings.

-The proposed TYSCF for FY2025/26 through FY2034/35 is \$1.14 Billion.
+The proposed TYSCF for Fiscal Year (FY) 2025/26 through FY 2034/35 is \$1.14 Billion.